brugobi/Tic-Tac-Toe-Ruby/README.md

 Tic-tac-toe, 2020.
 Home page available in: <https://en.wikipedia.org/wiki/Tic-tac-toe>.
 Accessed on: June 17th.
 2020.

- - Assignment
+ - About this project

-Build a *tic-tac-toe* game on the command line where two human players can play against each other and the board is displayed in between turns, checking for victory in a game loop… all the conditions that make it a fun little problem to solve using OOP setting up the different elements within the game using *classes*, *Instance variables* and *Methods*.
+In this project we tried to build a *tic-tac-toe* game on the command line where two human players can play against each other and the board is displayed in between turns.
+The aim of this exercise is to learn about the Object Oriented Programming by using *classes*, *Instances*, *Modules* and relationships between objects.

 ## Built With